 Find your sitemap (Discovery requirements)

-Affilimate will look for your sitemap in the following, standard locations:
+Affilimate auto-detect your sitemap in the following, standard locations:

 - yourwebsite.com/robots.txt when a sitemap URL is specified